suchpool/rubyminer/README.md

 - Minor changes for HTTPS.
 - Uses another scrypt implementation on the server for easier install.
-- Checks Dogecoin addresses properly, by decoding and validating the checksum.
+- Checks Rubycoin addresses properly, by decoding and validating the checksum.

 ### Version 2.0.0